plone/training/reusable.rst

     .. seealso::

-        So, what happens, if we do not protect the browser view to vote?
+        So, what happens if we do not protect the browser view to vote?

         The person could still vote, by handcrafting the URL.
 Browser Views run code without any restriction, it is your job to take care of security.

         But... if a person has no access to the object at all, maybe because the site is configured that Anonymous users cannot access private objects, the unauthorized users will not be able to submit a vote.

-        That is, because Zope checks security permissions when trying to find the right object.
+        That is because Zope checks security permissions when trying to find the right object.
 If it can't find the object due to security constraints not met, no view ill ever be called, because that would have been the next step.

     We now protect our views and viewlets.
 We still show the option to vote though.